Leadership

 Basic characteristics of Cell cycle checkpoints

-The cell cycle is a highly regulated process that ensures the accurate replication and division of cells.
+The cell cycle is carefully controlled to ensure that cells replicate and divide accurately.
 To maintain the integrity of the genetic material and prevent errors, cells have developed intricate control mechanisms known as cell cycle checkpoints.

 The Cell Cycle:

 Before diving into the checkpoints, let's briefly review the different phases of the cell cycle.
-The cell cycle consists of four main stages: G1 (Gap 1), S (Synthesis), G2 (Gap 2), and M (Mitosis).
-During the G1 phase, cells grow and prepare for DNA replication.
-In the S phase, DNA replication occurs.
-The G2 phase is a period of preparation for cell division, and finally, during the M phase, mitosis takes place.
+The cell cycle has four main stages: G1 (Gap 1), S (Synthesis), G2 (Gap 2), and M (Mitosis).
+In the G1 phase, the cell grows and gets ready to copy its DNA.
+During the S phase, the DNA is replicated.
+In the G2 phase, the cell prepares for division.
+Finally, in the M phase, the process of mitosis occurs.

 Cell Cycle Checkpoints: